singhstack/duplicate-job-detection/readme.md

 This will build your docker, run it and generate duplicate job pairs for you in /embeddings as 'duplicate job pairs.csv'

+### Demo Video Comments (Post email comments)
+In the demo video, during live code run (demonstration) , you will notice that once the data is inserted into milvus, the code waits for a while.
+In that time, data-ingestion is actually transfering the preprocessed data (from @app.post("/search_csv")) to the duplicate search method - @embedding_app.post("/search") to conduct a duplicate search.
+This transfer when complete, triggers the duplicate search method. **However, this can be achieved in a much more time and memory efficient manner** by letting embedding service employ the already processed and vectorized dataset it used for data insertion for duplicate detection.

 ### Identifying Optimal threshold